 09 Jun 2026 | Rasmus Larsen |

-How should you watch Christopher Nolan's The Odyssey?
+How are you planning to watch Christopher Nolan's The Odyssey?
 There is a big difference between IMAX 70mm, IMAX digital, 35mm and digital formats.
 The new trailer demonstrates it clearly.

 The Odyssey is the first feature film to be shot 100% on IMAX film.